geisa/specification/source/abstract.rst

-While the initial focus is smart meters, the GEISA Execution Environment (EE) runs on a variety of devivce types.
+While the initial focus is smart meters, the GEISA Execution Environment (EE) runs on a variety of device types.